August Wilhelm Iffland

-August Wilhelm Iffland and Franz Labes in Molière's Der Geizige, Berlin, c.
-1810.

 August Wilhelm Iffland (19 April 1759 – 22 September 1814) was a German actor and dramatic author.

 Life

 Born in Hanover, his father intended him to be a clergyman, but Iffland preferred the stage, and at eighteen ran away to Gotha in order to prepare himself for a theatrical career.

 He received instruction from Hans Ekhof, and made such rapid progress that he was able to accept an engagement at the theater in Mannheim in 1779, beginning his rise into prominence.
 In Mannheim, he played the lead role Franz Moor in the acclaimed premiere of Friedrich Schiller's The Robbers in 1782.
 He soon stood high in his profession, and enhanced his reputation by frequently playing in other towns.
 In 1796 he settled in Berlin, where he became director of the national theater of Prussia, and in 1811 he was made general director of all presentations before royalty.